Johnny Young: Young Talent Time

-In 1970, Young formed a production company with Kevin Lewis (former Festival Records executive), Lewis-Young Productions, which developed the pop music television show Happening '70 – hosted by Wyllie – for the ATV-0 channel, it was subsequently followed by Happening '71 and Happening '72.
+In 1970, Young formed a production company with Kevin Lewis (former Festival Records executive), Lewis-Young Productions, which developed the pop music television show Happening '70 – hosted by Wyllie and later hosted by Jeff Phillips – for the ATV-0 channel, it was subsequently followed by Happening '71 and Happening '72.
 Lewis-Young Productions also developed Young Talent Time from April 1971, a children's variety show and talent quest with Young as host.
 Regular cast members were known as the Young Talent Team, the show was a launching pad for several Australian performers including Jamie Redfern, Debra Byrne, Dannii Minogue and Tina Arena.
 The directors were Garry Dunstan and Terry Higgins.
 Each episode typically ended with Young and the team singing "All My Loving" as a lullaby.
 Young established the Johnny Young Talent School for performance arts in 1979, some of its students became contestants and regulars on Young Talent Time.
 2004 Australian Idol runner-up Anthony Callea trained with the school, as did the 2008 winner, Wes Carr.

 As well as producing the television series, Lewis-Young Productions distributed related merchandise including records on their own label (L&Y), books and magazines, a board game and a set of chewing gum cards.
 In 1972, Caravan Holiday, a short film, featured the original six Young Talent Team members plus two recently recruited new members, Greg Mills (later to be musical director in last years of YTT) and Julie Ryles (who died in early 2011) with cameos by pop star Johnny Farnham and long term judge Evie Hayes.
 Young was cast in multiple cameo roles as a service station attendant, farmer, speed boat attendant and camping park manager.